 You have a duty to ensure that gas appliances under your control are 'maintained in a safe condition so as to prevent injury to any person'.
-This includes staff or people that you contract to work on your premises (e.g. cleaners).
+This includes staff or people that you contract to work on your premises (e.g. security guards and cleaners).

 Other important provisions